dotnet/AspNetDocs/aspnet/web-forms/overview/data-access/advanced-data-access-scenarios/adding-additional-datatable-columns-cs.md

 Unfortunately, the Query Builder does not know how to parse the `OVER` keyword and will display an error when parsing the above query.
 Therefore, enter the above query directly in the textbox in the wizard without using the Query Builder.

 > [!NOTE]
-> For more information on NTILE and SQL Server 2005 s other ranking functions, see [Returning Ranked Results with Microsoft SQL Server 2005](http://www.4guysfromrolla.com/webtech/010406-1.shtml) and the [Ranking Functions section](https://msdn.microsoft.com/library/ms189798.aspx) from the [SQL Server 2005 Books Online](https://msdn.microsoft.com/library/ms189798.aspx).
+> For more information on NTILE and SQL Server 2005 s other ranking functions, see [ROW_NUMBER (Transact-SQL)](/sql/t-sql/functions/row-number-transact-sql) and the [Ranking Functions section](https://msdn.microsoft.com/library/ms189798.aspx) from the [SQL Server 2005 Books Online](https://msdn.microsoft.com/library/ms189798.aspx).

 After entering the `SELECT` query and clicking Next, the wizard asks us to provide a name for the stored procedure it will create.
 Name the new stored procedure `Products_SelectWithPriceQuartile` and click Next.